-The Australian Cattle Dog (also known as a Blue Heeler) is a rising star in the canine world.
+The Australian Cattle Dog (also known as a Blue or Red Heeler) is a rising star in the canine world.
 This breed has become increasingly popular over the last decade for his fun and flamboyant personality while being noticed for his dazzlingly unique looks.
 But there’s than meets the eye with this very unique dog breed.

 For many active families, this breed is everything you could ever ask for rolled into one canine package.
 For dog owners that don’t want an active dog, you’ll likely want to consider another dog breed.
 Some new Aussie owners quickly find that he is too much to handle, and sadly, many of them end up in rescue shelters.

 In this guide, we’ll outline everything you need to know about the breed.
 From their history and how that affects his personality to his exercise and training needs, you’ll find everything you need to know.
 Let’s find out if this breed is the perfect fit for you and your family!

 The Australian Cattle Dog was bred by Anglo-Australian settlers who traveled from coastal towns inland in the 19th century.
 There they found the perfect conditions to raise cattle.
 But their original herding dogs from England, namely the Smithfield dog, was no match for the harsh terrains and extremely hot weather.
 So, they need to create a sturdy herding dog who would thrive in their new home.

 The Smithfield dogs were bred with domesticated Dingoes, who are the wild dogs of the Australian Bush.
 The Scottish Highland Collie is also thought to make up some of that mix, and they brought top-notch herding skills to the mix.
 Later on, these dogs were later bred with the Dalmatian.
 This meant that not only did they possess fab herding skills, but they also now had an affinity for working alongside horses and being protective of their land.